Single-Course Engelsk 5 ECTS

 • Explain the basic principles behind quantitative analysis of small organic molecules.

-• Explain the principles behind mass spectrometry based (e.g. Orbitrap and MALDI TOF) analysis of proteins.
+• Explain the principles behind liquid chromatography and mass spectrometry based (e.g. Orbitrap and MALDI TOF) analysis of proteins and modified proteins.

-• Understand the various ways of conducting quantitative proteomics, e.g label-free vs. labeled.
+• Understand and apply various ways of conducting quantitative proteomics analyses, e.g label-free vs. labeled, and Data-Dependent Acquisition vs. Data-Independent Acquisition.

 Course Content

-Industrial production of small organic biomolecules (metabolites or natural products) as well as proteins using microbial cell factories is estimated to increase dramatically in the coming years.
+Industrial production of small organic biomolecules (metabolites or natural products), proteins and modified proteins using microbial cell factories and mammalian cells, and cell products destined for cell therapies, is estimated to increase dramatically in the coming years.
 This includes important products such as antibiotics, anticancer agents, smaller proteins, and food ingredients like aroma compounds, pigments, antioxidants and vitamins.
 Other metabolites are toxic to humans and are therefore to be avoided in food and feed.
-This course will teach the basic principles behind modern methods for analysis of small organic molecules, as well as proteins, especially based on liquid chromatography coupled to mass spectrometry.
-The topics will be presented in a mixture of lectures, exercises, group work and presentations.
+Moreover, the need for improved understanding of cell behaviour at the molecular, and especially, protein level, has increased demands for improved proteomics workflows on ever decreasing sample amounts in a wide array of biological systems.
+This course will teach the basic principles behind modern methods for analysis of small organic molecules and proteins, especially based on liquid chromatography coupled to mass spectrometry.
+The topics will be presented in a mixture of lectures, exercises, group work with presentations.

 Recommended prerequisites